chenglong3383/McFTP/README.md

 How to install McFTP in Linux:

-The installation requires CMake 2.8
+The installation requires CMake 2.8.
-1. switch to the build directory.
+1. switch to the build directory:

 	cd build

 2. invoke CMake.